 Consists of a series of reflective self-assessment elements containing essays, exercises quiz, tests and mock exams.
 Students will evaluate their performance in comparison to detailed model answers containing step by step explanations.
 These self-assessment elements will be module specific, further information can be found in the respective module guides.
 All these elements will consist the students Digital Workbook.

-• Learn to analyse energy markets and the micro and macro impacts of various stimuli.
+• Learn to analyse energy markets and the micro and macro impacts of various stimuli

-• Acquire the global perspectives essential to professional success
+• Acquire the global perspectives essential to professional success in this sector

 Learners will be able to enrol in to any module anytime.
 Each module can be taken individually as a Professional Development in "module name" and learners will have 18 months to complete each of the modules.
 This means that learners will have the freedom to study at their own pace and order in which they will study the available modules.